Report domestic abuse

-If you are a victim of domestic abuse, or know someone who is, we would prefer to speak to you on the phone (by calling us on 101) or in person at a police station.
+If you are a victim of domestic abuse or know someone who is, we would prefer to speak to you:

-You can also make an application if you are worried that someone you know may be in a relationship with a previously abusive partner.
+You can make an application if you are worried someone you know may be in a relationship with an abusive partner.